esamattis/toggl-slip/README.md

 OPTIONS:
   --target, -t <number>    - Hour target in decimal format.
 Defaults to 7.5 [optional] --all, -a <true/false>   - Show even the empty days [optional] --fresh, -f <true/false> - Clear cached requests.
-Use when you have made changes to your Toggl account.
-When just playing with the flags you can use the cache [optional]
+Use when you have made changes to your Toggl account during the day.
+When just playing with the flags you can use the cache.
+The cache is automatically cleared after 12h [optional]
   --exclude, -x <str>      - Exclude time entries whose descriptions contain the given string [optional] --start-date, -s <str>   - Start day of the slip calculation.
 Defaults to the start of the current week [optional] --end-date, -e <str>     - End day of the slip calculation.
 Defaults to the current day [optional]